-8K TVs were all the rage at this year’s CES 2020, and a lot of those models will soon arrive in stores and online — so now is the perfect time to start familiarizing yourself with 8K Ultra HD.
+8K TVs were all the rage at CES 2021, and many of these models will soon arrive in stores and online — so now is the perfect time to start familiarizing yourself with 8K Ultra HD.

 In a nutshell, if 4K Ultra HD is four times the resolution of Full HD, then 8K Ultra HD is four times the resolution of 4K Ultra HD and 16 times the resolution of Full HD.
 But is this a worthwhile addition to your home entertainment setup, and will it replace 4K Ultra HD anytime soon?
 Let’s dig into 8K TV and find those answers.

 If you use basic math, it may seem like 8K would provide double the resolution of 4K, but that isn’t the case.
 Since we’re talking two dimensions here — horizontal lines and vertical lines — it’s actually a whopping 16 times the pixels of HD and four times the pixels of 4K: 8K resolution equates to 7680 x 4320, or 33 million pixels (33,117,600, to be exact), instead of 3840 x 2160 (8,294,400 pixels).
 To more easily visualize it, imagine four 4K TVs placed in a four-by-four grid.
 That is a lot of pixels.

 Other technologies such as high dynamic range (HDR) can and do sometimes make a more visible difference, especially from a distance, since TVs show a brighter and more colorful picture with HDR.
 However, 8K is absolutely noticeable on larger displays, and the closer you get, the better it looks.